 "Goldar arrives and attacks Nardo!
 As the two titans fight, Rodak’s ship appears overhead and Rodak announces that Nardo will keep Goldar busy while the insects do their job.
 Nardo eventually retreats and the boys inform the authorities what has happened.
 The radar units scan for the bugs, with no luck.
 American scientist Dr. Reed is coming from New York with a plan to stop the bugs by using shock waves.
 Using a hidden transmitter, Rodak learns of the arrival of the doctor and his plan.
 Tom Mura goes to the pier to greet Dr. Reed who is arriving by boat.
 Rodak sends Nardo to destroy the ship.
 However, Dr. Reed is actually travelling by submarine, ruining Rodak’s plan.
 Silvar is sent by Mathusam to find out where the insects are and what sustains them on Earth.
 She discovers a plant (Nesugiras) that gives the insects their energy.
 Moving closer, the plants come alive, catching her.
 Goldar rescues Silvar, but finds out that his ray does not damage the plants."

-On this day in 1968, The Invaders aired "The Vise."
-This served as the twenty-second episode of the program's second (and final) season, and here's the plot summary as provided by IMDB.com:
+On this day in 1968 (in the U.S.), The Invaders aired "The Vise."
+Officially, this served as the twenty-second episode of the program's second (and final) season, and here's the plot summary as provided by IMDB.com:

 "David and Edgar intercept an alien data drop and recover the partially burned contents of a briefcase.
 A picture inside convinces them that Arnold Warren is an alien.
 Warren is seeking confirmation to a post supervising a space tracking project.
 He would be one of the few black men to hold such a high post.
 Standing between him and that goal is Jim Baxter, a Senate investigator who also happens to be black.
 Baxter's wife Celia wants black heroes for her son, so she's pressuring her husband to recommend Warren.
 Against that, David Vincent only has a wildly implausible story: that Warren is a man from outer space!
 Convincing Baxter to look further means appealing to his policeman's instincts."